catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

         - This session also is missing RNPS TTL
     - Punishment Sensitive/Late RI60/Photo_139_298-190912-095034 throws an error from tdt.read_block, but loads fine if t2 <= 2267
         - Solution: just load with t2<=2267
+        - This session is also Fi1r-only
     - Punishment Sensitive/Early RI60/Photo_140_306-190809-121107 has msn FOOD_RI 60 LEFT TTL, but epocs
     PrtN, RNnR, PrtR, LNPS, RNRW -- why is this mismatched with the expected epocs?
+        - Answer: Per my notes, this animal was accidentally run on the wrong TDT program.
+        - Solution: Manually correct this session (essentially everything that says right is actually left, and vice versa).
+        - This sesison is also Fi1r-only
     - Some of the animals/days have 2 photometry sessions but only 1 behavior session (ex.
 Punishment Sensitive/Late RI60/Photo_139_298-190912-095034 and Photo_139_298-190912-103544) is the photometry
     for that 1 session split across the two folders?